ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 }
 ```

 This is a subject to change in the future.
+See also: [Base parameters for all client methods](./js.md#base-parameters-for-all-client-methods).

 ### Command method